XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 **ThreadLocal** objects are usually sotred as **static** fields.
 When you create a **ThreadLocal** object, you are only able to access the contents of the object using the **get()** and **set()** methods.
 The **get()** method returns a copy of the object that is associated with the thread, and **set()** inserts its argument into the object stored for that thread, returning the old object that was in storage.

+### Thread States

+1. **New**: A thread remains in this state only momentarily, as it is being created.
+It allocates any necessary system resources and platforms initialization.
+At this point it becomes eligible to receive CPU time.
+The scheduler will then transition this thread to the runnable or blocked statel.

+2. **Runnable**: This means that a thread can be run when the time-slicing mechanism has CPU cycles available for the thread.
+Thus, the thread minght or might not be running at any moment, but there is nothing to prevent it from being run if the scheduler can arrange it.
+That is, it is not dead or blocked.

+3. **Blocked**: The thread can be run, but something prevents it.
+While a thread is in the blocked state, the scheduler will simply skip it and not give it any CPU time.
+Until a thread reenters the runnable state, it won't perform any operations.

+4. **Dead**: A thread in the dead or terminated state is no longer scheduleable and will not receive any CPU time.
+Its task is completed, and it is no longer runnable.
+One way for a task to die is by returning from its **run()** method, but a task's trhead can aslo be interrupted.

+### Becoming blocked

+* You have put the task to sleep by calling **sleep(milliseconds)**, in which case it will not be run for the specified time.

+* You have suspended the execution of the thread with **wait()**.
+It will not become runnable until the thread gets the **notify() or **notifyAll()**.

+* The task is waiting for some I/O to complete.

+* The task is trying to call a **synchronized** method on antoher object, and that object's lock is not available because it has alaready accquired by another task.